single-spa/import-map-injector/README.md

 #### Asynchronous import map installation

 When using external import maps, import-map-injector must wait for the network request(s) loading external import map(s) to complete before it can install the browser-native import map.
-This means you cannot use `<script type="module">` and `import()` in your HTML file until after the import-map-injector's `importMapReady` Promise has been resolved:
+This means you cannot use `<script type="module">` and `import()` in your HTML file until after the import-map-injector's `initPromise` Promise has been resolved:

 **Example:**